 What if Santa went virtual?

 Whether he’s called Santa Claus, Father Christmas or Kris Kringle, the jolly fellow in the red suit has his work cut out for him on Christmas Eve.
-Of course, the rest of the year is filled with reading letters, naughty and nice assessments, handcrafting a few million toys, feeding reindeer, sleigh maintenance and managing quite a few elves.
-All that prep work culminates with a round of lightning-quick deliveries.
+Of course, the rest of his year is filled with reading letters, naughty and nice assessments, handcrafting million of toys, taking care of reindeer, sleigh maintenance and managing quite a few elves.
+All that prep work culminates in a round of lightning-quick deliveries.

-Considering the complexities of that massive workload, we started thinking of the possibilities if Santa utilized today’s technology.
+Considering the complexities of his massive responsibilities, we started wondering what it would look like if Santa used today’s technology to manage his workload.
 Perhaps there are streamlining opportunities or other benefits that could help Santa be more efficient and spend some more time chomping on cookies with Mrs. Claus.
-Of course, we don’t want to downsize his elf workforce, especially during the holidays, and we’re not even sure if Santa would be interested in lean production and operations.
+Of course, we don’t want to downsize his elvish workforce, especially during the holidays, and we’re not even sure if Santa would be interested in lean production and operations.
 He’s kinda been doing this for a while, so he might know better.
+But who can say?
+He may be open to working out some old kinks with new technology to better gift joy to the world.

 Either way, let’s have some fun looking at the math and considering what could happen if Santa Claus went virtual.